Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 If you are using a Treble GSI ROM you can enable the [Use vendor fingerprint](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#use-vendor-fingerprint-for-treble-gsi-roms) option (for more details, see below) in the `Edit device fingerprint` menu.

 ### Use vendor fingerprint (for Treble GSI ROMs)
 When using a Treble GSI ROM with a stock vendor partition, it is sometimes possible to use the vendor fingerprint to make the device pass the CTS profile check.
 Enabling this option will make the module scripts pull the vendor fingerprint on each boot and use this to spoof the device fingerprint.
 This in turn means you will only have to enable this option once and even if you update your vendor partition the fingerprint used will always be the latest one.

 ### Matching the Android security patch date
 For some devices, if the fingerprint is for an Android build after March 16th 2018, it is necessary to use a security patch date that matches the fingerprint used.
 For the module provided fingerprints this is done automatically, but if you enter a fingerprint manually you will have to update the security patch date yourself (if they don't already match).
 If you're setting a fingeprint without using the internal fingerprints list, use the [Custom props](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#changeset-custom-prop-values) function of this module to change `ro.build.version.security_patch` to the desired date.

 ### Can I use any fingerprint?
 It's usually possible to use any certfied fingerprint to pass CTS on your device.
 It doesn't have to match either device or Android version.
 If you don't use a fingerprint for your device, the device might be percieved as the device that the fingerprint belongs to, in certain situations (Play Store, etc).
-The Android version doesn't matter much, and if you're using a ROM with an Android version much newer than what is officially available for your device, you are going to have to use an older fingerprint if you want to use the one for your device.
+The Android version generally doesn't matter much, and if you're using a ROM with an Android version much newer than what is officially available for your device, you are going to have to use an older fingerprint if you want to use the one for your device.
 But, like already stated, that doesn't really matter (most of the time, there might of course be exceptions).

+There are some situations where it might matter what fingerprint you use and Google Play is a prime example.
+When changing the device fingerprint for your device it is very possible that apps will be filtered in the Play store for that particular device and Android version.
+If you suddenly find yourself not being able to find certain apps or the latest updates of apps (like YouTube), it might be because you have changed the device fingerprint.

 ### How do I submit a fingerprint?
 If you have a device fingerprint that you want to submit to the module, just post it in the [Support Thread](https://forum.xda-developers.com/apps/magisk/module-magiskhide-props-config-t3789228) together with device details and the [matching security patch date](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#matching-the-android-security-patch-date).
 To make sure that the [device simulation](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#device-simulation) feature works properly with the print you submit, please also include the values for `ro.product.manufacturer` and `ro.product.model` (use the getprop command or the [AndroidDumps](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#the-androiddumps-method) or [firmware.mobi](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#the-firmwaremobi-method) methods outlined below).
 Also see [Finding a certified fingerprint](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#finding-a-certified-fingerprint) below.

 ### Finding a certified fingerprint
 If you need a certain fingerprint from a device, here are a few tips on how to find it.
 Also remember that you might need to get the security patch date that corresponds to the fingerprint you find (see [Matching the Android security patch date](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf#matching-the-android-security-patch-date) above).